 The Leader’s Development Plan is developed as part of the first few sessions and is also informed by the assessment tool results and other baseline information.
 The Plan’s goals are specific, and include measurable indicators, timelines, and milestones.

-Advance –Progress towards goals is made through action-focused coaching sessions that strengthen the leader's current and future leadership capacity.
+Advance –Progress towards goals through action-focused coaching sessions that strengthen the leader’s current and future leadership capacity.

 Coaching sessions are guided by the Leader’s Development Plan, issues that have arisen, and continued work on medium and longer-term competency development.